-LifePro has been on our radar for quite some time.
-No other company has that many models in the menu, and, as Ekrin, they’re known for excellent customer care.
+Taotronics has been on our radar for quite some time.
+No other company has that many affordable models in the menu.

-The Dyna Sphere massage gun is yet another great alternative with a slew of advantages over the Legiral Le3.
+The Taotronics TT-PCA003 is yet another great alternative with a slew of advantages over the Legiral Le3.

 - It’s lighter than the Le3, at only about 2 lbs.
 It doesn’t feel as bulky as Legiral, too.

-- It has excellent build quality and is backed by a lifetime guarantee.
+- It has a good build quality and very decent performance

-- All in all, it’s less expensive than the Legiral, and you get a better, stronger, lighter, and slicker-looking device backed with a lifetime guarantee.
+- All in all, it’s less expensive than the Legiral, and you get a lighter, and slicker-looking device with a similar performance.
 Highly recommended.

 Legiral Le3 Review – Conclusion

 To conclude this Legiral Le3 review, while it may not be as powerful as some high end massage guns that make entire legs ripple with each hit, it’s good enough to provide relief for those with stiffness, soreness, and back problems, among others.

 It’s also a decent massage gun to get as a first device.
 If you never had a massage gun and feel intrigued to try one, this might actually be a good choice.